 Whether the ceiling they feel they've hit is perceived or real, this poses a challenge for employers who depend on tenure and experience as a building block to company success.

 As a manager, when faced with the question, "Why don’t you do something to prevent this tenured employee from leaving?"
 Most employers reply, "We simply can't "promote" everyone!"
 They use this as an excuse to live with the problem.

-Instead of living with this problem, knowing full well we can’t promote everyone, let’s talk about 5 ways to solve this challenge.
-The key objective being to give your employees the feeling that they are moving up regardless of their duration in their current job role.
+Instead of living with this problem, knowing full well we can't promote everyone, let's talk about 5 ways to solve this challenge.
+The key objective is to give your employees the feeling that they are moving up regardless of their duration in their current job role.
 In doing this, you will help your team improve and stay engaged, even if they are locked in their current role for the time being.

 - Questioning what strengths your employees are not utilizing in their current role.
 This will shed light on what potential responsibilities you could give a particular employee to help them feel they are growing in their career.
 Allowing them to start unlocking their strengths to help impact your organization positively and will help meet this crucial growth need.

 - Create an Opportunity: After discovering which employees feel they are not moving upward you can further discover ways you could better utilize their skills.
 Is there potential to give them more responsibility or more duties that would allow them to showcase their talents and also help your organization?
 Can you work out a win/win/win where the employee, the business and the customer all benefit from the move?